 Randy Schekman received the 2013 Nobel Prize in Physiology or Medicine for his role in revealing the machinery that regulates the transport and secretion of proteins in our cells.

-Janet Yellen, served as Chair of the Federal Reserve between 2014 and 2018.
+Janet Yellen, is the current Secretary of the Treasury and served as Chair of the Federal Reserve between 2014 and 2018.
 Prior to joining the Federal Reserve, she was a distinguished faculty member in Business Administration and Economics at UC Berkeley.

 among its faculty